dsngroup/waterfall-functions/README.md

-# faultten-functions
+# waterfall-functions
-Collections of utility functions for faultten service.
+Collections of utility (gcp) functions for waterfall service.

+## Execution?
+Simply zip and upload functions to Google cloud function platform.